Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility network/Create load report/README.md

 # Create load report

-Create a simple electric distribution report that adds up the count of customers and total load per phase by tracing downstream from a given point.
+Create a simple electric distribution report that displays the count of customers and total load per phase by tracing downstream from a given point.

 ![Image of create load report](create-load-report.png)